GamesCreatorsClub/GCCPiWarsBlog/posts/2019/02/28/making-satellite-pies.md

 ## High Temperature and How to Fight It

-Observations provided us with fact that CPU doesn't really hits those temperatures immediately but over course of 5 10 to 15 minutes or more depending on ambient temperature.
+Observations provided us with the fact that the CPU doesn't really hit those temperatures immediately but over course of 5 10 to 15 minutes or more depending on ambient temperature.
 So, not everything was lost.

 First idea was to try to add small fan which would fit in.
 Something like this: